barathraj048/Airbnb_Prototype/README.md

-# MERN Stack Airbnb Clone Project
+# MERN Stack Airbnb Prototype Project

 This project is a full-stack Airbnb clone built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It aims to replicate some of the core features and functionalities of the Airbnb website.